-Using the code given in point 3, we will draw the objects on the AutoCAD template.
+Using the code given in point 3 I will draw the objects on the AutoCAD template.

-As we can observe from figures 1.1 & 1.2, the objects have been created.
+As we can observe from Figures 1.1 and 1.2 the objects have been created.

 But if we look closer in the top left corner of the template, we are using 2D wireframe by default, because of which the objects are not appearing like 3D objects.

 We will set the visual style from 2D wireframe to the “realistic” style.

 As we can see from Figure 1.3, the objects look more like 3D objects & realistic than in Figures 1.1 and 1.2.